 High School Students' Week: A Structured Immersion in the World of Health Studies

-High School Students’ Week is designed to support students in their sophomore, junior, and senior years who wish to learn more about health-related fields of study, particularly the PASS and LAS tracks.
+High School Students’ Week is a support program designed for students in their second, first, and final years of high school who wish to better understand health-related fields of study, particularly the PASS and LAS tracks.
 This year, it will take place from Monday, February 23, to Friday, February 27, 2026.

-Led by dedicated students from the Montpellier Health Tutoring Association, this project aims to provide clear and accessible information to help high school students make the most informed career choices possible.
+Led by dedicated students from the Montpellier Health Tutoring Association, this project aims to provide clear and accessible information to help high school students make the most informed career decisions possible.

 An information and projection system:

 The transition from high school to higher education is a crucial step.
-Health-related fields of study, in particular, raise many questions about their structure, requirements, and career prospects.
+Health-related fields of study, in particular, raise many questions about how they are structured, their requirements, and career opportunities.

-High School Students’ Week addresses these challenges by providing a detailed overview of how the PASS and LAS tracks work, clarifying assessment procedures and career guidance options, explaining academic and methodological expectations, and offering support in choosing the specialized courses to take starting in the 11th grade.
+High School Students’ Week addresses these challenges by providing a detailed overview of how the PASS and LAS tracks work, clarifying assessment procedures and career guidance options, shedding light on academic and methodological expectations, and offering support in choosing the specializations to pursue starting in the 11th grade.

-An introductory session will provide an overview of the PASS/LAS reform to help you better understand it.
-Topics covered will include the structure of the program, the course schedule, the grading system, various transfer options, and even potential career paths.
+An introductory session will provide an overview of the PASS/LAS reform to help students better understand it.
+Topics covered will include the structure of the program, the course schedule, the grading system, the various transfer options, and even potential career paths.

-Specialized sessions are dedicated to the subjects covered in the first year of the health sciences program.
-These informational sessions provide a concrete overview of the course content and the expected academic standards, helping students better prepare for the PASS/LAS program.
+Specific orientation sessions are dedicated to the subjects covered in the first year of health studies.
+These sessions provide a practical overview of the course content and the expected academic standards, helping students better prepare for their first year in the PASS/LAS program.

-They pertain to the lectures that follow a course unit:
+They pertain to the courses that follow one another within a course unit:

 • Humanities and Social Sciences